 Avet HX

 The Avet HX conventional reel rounds out our list, because these compact power-houses simply feel right in your hands – almost like an extension of your body.
 But don’t let the size fool you.
 Even the smallest can put out 28 pounds of drag pressure, and more potent models can hit 50.
-Plus, these reels are available in up to three speeds, quite an unusual perk.
+Plus, several models of these reels are available in up to three speeds, quite an unusual perk.

 Price Range: $289 - $599